Mahapatra13/Noise/README.md

 # Notes
 ## Program Running Slow
 - Once when the acquisition loop was slower than usual (10s per acquisition), I restarted the kernel and re-ran it.
 This fixed the slower runtime.
+- Unplugging the USB theoretically should wipe the memory on the PICO.
+Tried this and it has worked before.
+(Just keep it unplugged for a few seconds so any capacitors discharge in the PICO)